HoldTap IconHoldTap

 Action Types

-Any key event (Tap or Hold) can be assigned one of five powerful action types.
+Any key event (Tap or Hold) can be assigned one of eight powerful action types.

 Key